gort818/ddgtk/README.md

 <b>Building manually</b>

-Note: To buld you must install meson
+Note: To build you must install meson
   1. Download the source
   2. Extract the source
   3. meson build